 I have no idea how this myth is still alive because it could not be further from the truth.

 Lamb is often used in sensitive dog food formulas, but there is nothing about lamb that makes it hypoallergenic or why dogs would never be allergic to it.

-I believe the reason that lamb is used as the main ingredient of foods for dogs with sensitive stomachs as well as many hypoallergenic dog foods is because at one time it was a less common protein source than, say, beef or chicken.
+I believe the reason that lamb is used as the main ingredient of foods for dogs with sensitive stomachs, as well as many hypoallergenic dog foods, is that at one time it was a less common protein source than, say, beef or chicken.